 Even if traveling in a wheelchair, you’ve climbed mountains, hiked deserts, touched oceans.
 What are your favorite travel memories?

 I like each of my destinations and travels in its own way.
 I love deserts, the Middle East, and that history/culture on one hand.
 And on the other, I like palms, sea, and beaches.
 Australia is special because it seems like a different planet, but Sri Lanka is very beautiful as well.

 With every new trip, I bet your hunger for adventure grows more and more.
 But what are the achievements you are most proud of?

 Correct!
 But now I am well aware that I can’t keep going like this and do crazy, stupid, and dangerous stuff for the rest of my life.
 I’d like to be more independent, start a full-time job, and have a family soon, so I need to concentrate on that and make that a priority.
 I will still travel to exotic locations, just maybe not so crazy as before.
 But you never know what life brings!
-If you’d ask me 8 years ago, and showed me what I did, I’d tell you you’re crazy!
+If you’d asked me 8 years ago, and showed me what I did, I’d tell you you’re crazy!
 I was the first person in a wheelchair to reach the Monastery in Petra, Jordan, and climb Pidurangala in Sri Lanka.
-I traveled across the half of Australia and, most importantly, I remained positive and happy in my head!
+I traveled across half of Australia and, most importantly, I remained positive and happy in my head!

 Slaven Škrobot is the first tetraplegic who reached the Petra Monastery.
 To see how the traveling in a wheelchair really looks like, check his video on Youtube!

 Slaven Škrobot on challenges of disabled travelers